Couple Cancels Wedding In Dominican Republic After 9 Americans Die

 Officials also stated the Travel Advisory for the Dominican Republic remains at a Level 2 and advises U.S. citizens to exercise increased caution in the Dominican Republic due to crime.

-Officials also said Violent crime, including armed robbery, homicide, and sexual assault, is a concern throughout the Dominican Republic.
+Officials also said violent crime, including armed robbery, homicide, and sexual assault, is a concern throughout the Dominican Republic.

 State Department officials said they are closely monitoring ongoing investigations by Dominican authorities.